-In conjunction with the Indiana University School of Medicine, the Law School sponsors the annual McDonald-Merrill-Ketcham Memorial Lectureship and Award for Excellence in Law and Medicine.
-Supported by a bequest to the two schools, this lectureship and award brings leading scholars and policy makers in the fields of law and medicine to the Indianapolis campus for the benefit of students, faculty, the bar and the medical community.
+In conjunction with the Indiana University School of Medicine, the Indiana University School of Law - Indianapolis sponsors the annual McDonald-Merrill-Ketcham Memorial Lectureship and Award for Excellence in Law and Medicine.
+Supported by a bequest to the two schools, this lectureship and award brings leading scholars and policy makers in the fields of law and medicine to the Indianapolis campus for the benefit of the students, faculty, bar, and the medical community.

 The inaugural program was held in November 1994.
 Award recipients and their articles are listed below.
-Articles based on the lectures presented were published in the Indiana Law Review until 2002, at which time the lectures started being published in the Indiana Health Law Review.
+Articles based on the lectures presented were published in the Indiana Law Review until 2002, after that time the Indiana Health Law Review assumed responsibility for hosting and publishing all articles generated by the annual lecture.